"Keep your eyes clear, and hit 'em where they ain't" - WEE WILLIE KEELER.

 The Robins announce outfielder Zack Wheat, after 18 consecutive seasons with the club, has been released.
-The future Hall of Famer, who led the National League in hitting in 1918 with a .335 batting average, will hit .324 in 88 games for Connie Mack's Philadelphia A's this season and will finish his career with a lifetime mark of .318.
+The future Hall of Famer, who led the National League in hitting in 1918 with a .335 batting average, will hit .324 in 88 games for Connie Mack's Philadelphia A's this season, finishing his career with a lifetime mark of .311.

 In a decision which foreshadows a major blow to Detroit's farm system, Kenesaw Mountain Landis voids the last month's trade which would have sent Tiger hurler George Coffman and second baseman Benny McCoy to the A's for outfielder Wally Moses.
 The commissioner declares McCoy a free agent because the infielder was hidden from other teams, and in two weeks baseball's first czar will also grant free agency to another 87 of the club's farm hands due to their concealment in the minor leagues.

 In an effort to support the U.S. mobilization effort, Babe Ruth spends $50,000 for defense bonds.
 The Yankee legend's purchase is the maximum amount allowed by law for one person.